LucFrachon/ObtainingDataProject/README.md

 This code uses the following packages: dplyr, data.table.
 If you have not installed them, please do so now with install.packages().
 They are then loaded automatically by the script.

 **Data files:**
 The code assumes that you have retained the folder structure of the downloaded data file, and that all the data is stored in a subdirectory of your working directory.
-By default, the code is written to use the folllowing structure:
+By default, the code is written to use the folllowing structure (where ~ represents your working directory):

     ~/UCI HAR Dataset
     ~/UCI HAR Dataset/train